Blue Grass Airport

 Public airport in Fayette County, Kentucky, U.S.

 Blue Grass Airport is a public airport in Fayette County, Kentucky, United States, 6 miles west of downtown Lexington.
 Located among horse farms and situated directly across from Keeneland Race Course, Blue Grass Airport is the primary airport serving central and eastern Kentucky.
-More than 1.3 million passengers depart or arrive annually at Blue Grass Airport.
-In 2017, the airport served 1,316,847 passengers via four major airline carriers: Allegiant Air, American Airlines, Delta Air Lines, and United Airlines.

-In 2024, LEX served 1,571,805 passengers, an all-time record for the facility, breaking the old record set in 2019.
-The 2024 passenger totals was 16.1 percent higher than in 2023.
+In 2025, LEX served 1,614,053 passengers, an all-time record for the facility, breaking the old record set in 2024.
+The 2025 passenger totals was 2.7 percent higher than in 2024.
+Four major airline carriers serve its passengers: Allegiant Air, American Airlines, Delta Air Lines, and United Airlines.

 Features and facilities

 Facilities

 The airport covers 911 acre and has two runways.
 On August 4, 2010, a new 4,000 foot runway, 9/27, opened replacing the previous 3,500 foot runway, 8/26.
 The previous runway, which is in a similar location as the new runway except that it overlapped runway 22, was removed after a 2006 crash of a Delta Connection flight, during which all aboard except the co-pilot were killed after an attempted take-off from the wrong, shorter runway.
 Blue Grass Airport is home to the Aviation Museum of Kentucky, which features more than 25,000 square feet of exhibit space displaying restored aircraft and memorabilia.
 The current main terminal building opened in 1977.
 On April 18, 2007, Blue Grass Airport opened an extension of Concourse B, adding six boarding gates with four new jet bridges.